 Even if they have other provisions for childcare in the UK, like a nanny, most parents will want to spend some time taking care of their new-born infant.
 It may be reassuring to know that you always have a right to maternity leave.
 It does not matter how long you have been working for your current employer.
 You simply have to give eight weeks’ notice before the due date.

-Maternity Pay and Maternity Allowance
+Pay and Leave

 To support new parents with the financial burden of childcare in the UK, there are regulations for paid maternity leave.
-For 39 weeks altogether, women on maternity leave can claim 90% of their weekly income (in the first six weeks), or up to circa £ 136 per week (during the rest).
+For 39 weeks altogether, women on maternity leave can claim 90% of their weekly income (in the first six weeks), or up to circa 136 GBP per week (during the rest).

 However, to qualify for maternity pay from your employer, you have to meet stricter criteria than for taking leave off from work: